GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-05-11-gn-crossmap-gem.md

 from [Rui Figueira][rui] and [Wouter Koch][wouter].
 During the hackathon we also determined ways to improve quality of name resolution further by:

-* Use infraspecies' rank (var., f. subsp. etc) in the matching and penalize score if ranks are different
+* Using infraspecies' rank (var., f. subsp. etc) in the matching and penalize score if ranks are different
-* Take in account if matching authors are basyonym or combination authors
+* Taking in account if matching authors are basyonym or combination authors
-* Use meta-information attached to names via sensu..., not ... etc. to distinguish name usages
+* Using meta-information attached to names via sensu..., not ... etc. to distinguish name usages

 [gncrossmap]: https://github.com/GlobalNamesArchitecture/gn_crossmap